KornaLaravel/laravel-user-monitoring/README.md

 <a name="action-monitoring-reverse-proxy-config"></a>
 ### Action Monitoring Reverse Proxy Config

-If you are using Reverse Proxy (Nginx or Cloudflare), you can use config to get real ip from specifc header like `X-Real-IP` or `X-Forwarded-For`:
+If you are using Reverse Proxy (Nginx or Cloudflare), you can use config to get real IP from a specific header like `X-Real-IP` or `X-Forwarded-For`:

 ```php
 /**